googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 # How-to Guide: Adding generated libraries

 This document describes the steps required to add a new library to `google-cloud-cpp`.
-The document is intended for contributors to the `google-cloud-cpp` libraries, it assumes you are familiar with the build systems used in these libraries, that you are familiar with existing libraries, and with which libraries are based on gRPC.
+It is intended for contributors, and assumes you are familiar with the existing libraries, the build systems used in those libraries, and which libraries are based on gRPC.

-> :warning: for libraries that include multiple services, the scaffold README
+> :warning: For libraries that include multiple services, the scaffold README
 > files (and any other documentation) will use the **last** service description
 > as the description of the library.
 Adjust the ordering and/or fix the
 > documentation after the fact.